 Reaching the stars

 Jemison left NASA in March 1993.
 She went on to teach at Dartmouth College.
-She also founded her own company, the Jemison Group, seeking to encourage a love of science in students and bring advanced technology around the world.
-She is a strong advocate for science, establishing an international science camp for high school students and working on the 100-Year Starship program.
+She also founded her own company, the Jemison Group, which seeks to encourage a love of science in students and bring advanced technology to schools around the world.
+She is a strong advocate for science and established an international science camp for high school students.

 Quotes from Mae Jemison